 Possible without tools

-Let's go through these qualities one by one to fully understand the core distinctions between listening and monitoring.
+Let's go through these qualities one by one to fully understand the core distinctions between social listening and monitoring.

 Scale: Micro vs. Macro

-Social monitoring is happening at the micro-level: you see a customer's mention and depending on its content, you thank them for a positive review or address their problem and try to help just like any other customer care specialist would.
+Social monitoring is happening at the micro-level: your team sees a customer's mention and depending on its content, either you thank them for a positive review or address their problem and try to help just like any other customer care team would.